 Grace PCA, itself a church plant, was instrumental in planting or transitioning two of our sister churches in the Ohio Presbytery.
-The church plant is Trinity Presbyterian in Northern Stark County, Ohio, https://trinitychurchohio.org/.
+The church plant, now particularized, is Trinity Presbyterian in Northern Stark County, Ohio, https://trinitychurchohio.org/.

 Rev. C. Lee Hutchings serves as the pastor of Trinity PCA.
 Lee was called by the session (elders) of Grace Presbyterian Church in Hudson, Ohio to be the Assistant Pastor for Church Planting in March 2018 with the responsibility to plant a PCA church in Northern Stark County.
 Trinity is now a thriving congregation.
+Trinity was particularized (becoming a fully independent church) on February 14, 2021.
 He and his wife, Diane, are the proud parents of one son, Harper.

 Grace PCA also served Veto PCA in Vincent, Ohio in its transition from another denomination.
 For more information, visit https://www.vetopca.org/.
 In August 2020, Veto Church formed a Pastoral Search Committee to call a senior pastor.
 Grace’s senior pastor and some of Grace’s ruling elders served on Veto’s Session, which is now moderated by Pastor Mark Bell of Cornerstone PCA in Boardman, Ohio.